 In that 3 hours, the family would have plenty of time to collect themselves and recount heads as they went through security at O’Hare.
-In that time, the plot would need to determine a new, compelling reason no one missed Kevin… unless, of course, their goal all along was to leave him in the first place… “Oh yes officer, we ‘forgot’ him….”
+The plot would need to determine a new, compelling reason why no one missed Kevin… unless, of course, their goal all along was to leave him in the first place… “Oh yes officer, we ‘forgot’ him….”

-So there you have it – four not so compelling reasons Home Alone 1 would make little to no sense in today’s world.
+So there you have it – five not so compelling reasons Home Alone 1 would make little to no sense in today’s world.
 Still, as a family friendly, somewhat dated film goes, it is well worth the watch.
 At this point, let’s just hope when Disney reboots the original Home Alone it will not be as terrible as The Grinch in 2017.

 The Home Alone Pizza Issue

 There is one more area of concern I have that confuses the hell out of me: the amount of pizza they ordered.
 Mainly, why did they need that much pizza?
 Especially since they were likely going to be gone at least a week.
 You think milk goes bad, try two week old pizza Kate.

 Let’s do the math here.
 They had 15 people in the house the night before they left.
 They ordered 10 pizzas.
 If they ordered medium pies, at 6 slices a piece, it works out to 4 slices a person.
 If they ordered large pies, at 8 slices a piece, it works out to a little over 5 slices a person.

 Grant it, I am sure Buzz could probably pack away an entire pizza.
 But 4 to 5 slices for every one else is a bit high.
 This is especially true when you consider there are some younger children and other people who probably don’t want to or can’t eat that much pizza.